cpage-pivotal/tap-ingress/README.md

 ## Learning Center ##

 If you want to access Learning Center, there is one additional step.
 Learning Center does not support TLSCertificateDelegation, so you will need to create a copy of your wildcard domain TLS secret into the namespace where Learning Center was installed (**educates** by default).

+## Accessing TAP

+Once the script is complete, execute `kubectl get httpproxy -A` to see all of the HTTPS endpoints for the TAP components